Terri Cater: 1976 Olympic selection

 In March 1976, Cater (as Terri Wangman) was selected for the 1976 Summer Olympics in Montreal, however there was subsequent controversy as she was selected over Barbara Wilson of Queensland, who ranked 4th in Australian athletic rankings compared to Wangman's 19th.
 Queensland MP Des Frawley raised the issue in the Queensland Parliament, asserting that the selection panel was "dominated by Victorians" whose "rotten, unprincipled actions" would deprive Australia of a certain medal win in Montreal.
 Selector Paul Jenes responded that the selected athlete would have to cover both relay events (4 × 100 and 4 × 400), and that Wangman as the 400 metre specialist would have a better chance than Wilson.
 In April, the men's and women's head selectors met with the Australian Olympic Federation justification committee, where they acknowledged they should have ranked the relay teams rather than individual runners, and Wilson was added to the Olympic team.
 This lowered Wangman's chances of competing by half, and she did not end up competing in Montreal.

+Other

+Cater won the British WAAA Championships title in the 800 metres event at the 1982 WAAA Championships.